bdurand/us_geo/README.md

 rake us_geo:import:cleanup
 ```

+### Using in a non-Rails environment.

 This gem can be used outside of a Rails application.
 You'll just need to copy the migrations by hand and install the import rake tasks.

+## Contributing

+Open a pull request on GitHub.

+Please use the [standardrb](https://github.com/testdouble/standard) syntax and lint your code with `standardrb --fix` before submitting.

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).